 This course introduces students to environmental disputes and the forces that affect environmental policy.
 Topics include the history and evolution of environmentalism and environmental policy and an extensive case study of a local environmental issue.
-Students will attend the Environmental Law Conference in Eugene in March, and they will go on several shorter field trips.
 3 hours.
 Cross-listed in ENV